-However, since we were invited on this trip, we got a complete experience for all the three of the specialty dining experiences!
+However, since we were invited on this trip, we got a complete experience for all three of the specialty dining experiences!
 We ate everything from steak to seafood to desserts at the Pinnacle Grill.
-My favorite food of all was the candied bacon and a filet mignon, The Pan Asian Restaurant named Tamarind we had lobster and pan asian dishes, literally I could eat here many times.
+My favorite food of all was the candied bacon and a filet mignon, The Pan Asian Restaurant named Tamarind, we had lobster and pan Asian dishes, literally, I could eat here many times.

 We also enjoyed some food at the Dive Inn, and the New York Pizza place while on our own.
 We loved the coffee bar called Explorations Cafe in the Crow’s Nest on Deck 11.

 & Other Essentials To Bring: